 Outreach publications

-Bees of the eastern forests: A popular article that explains why this is such a cool and important topic!
+Bees of the eastern forests: A short article that explains why this is such an interesting and important topic!

 Monitoring Pollinators: This pdf contains instructions and a data form for use in sampling native bee communities to estimate bee biodiversity.
 The number of bee species in an area the size of a small back yard or garden can be estimated surprisingly well based on the number of individual bees counted during visual observation periods (which is relatively easy), without identifying the bees to species (which is hard).
 The reason for this is that where there are lot of individual bees there tend to be lots of species also.
 These guidelines are based on rarefaction analysis of our lab’s large data sets from pollinator habitat restorations throughout New Jersey.